bsc-performance-tools/basicanalysis/INSTALL.md

 export DIMEMAS_HOME=<dimemas-install-dir>

 ```
 The projection of the model factors additionally relies on the according SciPy
 (>= 0.17.0) and NumPy modules for Python2/3.
 Furthermore, the gnuplot output
 requires gnuplot version 5.0 or higher.

-## Usage example

-Usage: modelfactors.py <list-of-traces>

-The <list-of-traces> accepts any list of files including wild cards and
-automatically filters for valid Paraver traces.